hashicorp/terraform-provider-azurerm/website/docs/r/netapp_volume.html.markdown

 * `pool_name` - (Required) The name of the NetApp pool in which the NetApp Volume should be created.
 Changing this forces a new resource to be created.

-* `service_level` - (Required) The service level of the file system.
+* `service_level` - (Required) The target performance of the file system.
 Valid values include `Premium`, `Standard`, or `Ultra`.

-* `subnet_id` - (Required) The ID of a Subnet in which the NetApp Volume, which must have the delegation Microsoft.NetApp/volumes.
+* `subnet_id` - (Required) The ID of the Subnet within the NetApp Volume, which must have the delegation Microsoft.NetApp/volumes.
 Changing this forces a new resource to be created.

-* `usage_threshold` - (Required) The maximum Storage Quota in Gigabytes allowed for a file system.
+* `usage_threshold` - (Required) The maximum Storage Quota allowed for a file system in Gigabytes.

 * `export_policy_rule` - (Optional) One or more `export_policy_rule` block defined below.